jon-jacky/Piety/samples/edd.md

 in the buffer, change buffer contents, or select a different buffer.

-When you type a command *a*, *i*, or *c* that enters *input mode*, *edd* opens a line in the window at the insertion point an puts the cursor there.
+When you type a command *a*, *i*, or *c* that enters *input mode*, *edd* opens a line in the window at the insertion point and puts the cursor there.
 You then type lines of text directly into the window (not the command region).
 You can edit within each line in the usual way (as provided by *readline*).
 When you are done, type a period at